TroyCaywood/Python/100 Days of Code/Days/Day-41.md

 ### HTML Boilerplate

+- In programming a boilerplate is similar to having a template.
+Something that you reuse for many projects.
-- Every HTML document you create will have this code
+- Most HTML documents you create will have this code
 ```html
 <!DOCTYPE html>
 <html lang="en">